Nukesor/pueue/README.md

 ## Configs and Logs

-The config file of pueue is located in `~/.config/pueue/pueue.ini`.
+The configuration file of pueue is located in `~/.config/pueue/pueue.ini`.

         [default]
         resumeafterstart = False